COMP3021-2024Spring-TA/COMP3021-2024Spring-PA1-Skeleton/README.md

 - `children: List<XMLNode>`: children XML nodes
 - `parent: XMLNode`: the parent XML node

+When handling XML file, we explain how to get these four fields by taking the above `BinOp` node as an example:

+- The tagName is `BinOp`
+- The attributes are four key-value pairs
+  - lineno: 2
+  - col_offset: 8
+  - end_lineno: 2
+  - end_col_offset: 13
+- The `BinOp` node has three children whose tag name is Name, Add and Name, respectively.
+- The parent of `BinOp` is not shown in the XML snippet.
+But the `parent` of `Add` node is `BinOp`.

+If an XML element is self-closing, such as `<Add/>`, it indicates the node has no attribute and children.
 We have implemented the `XMLNode` class for you.
-Please carefully consider the mapping between XMLNode and the corresponding AST node when creating AST from XML tree.
+Please carefully consider the mapping between XMLNode and the corresponding AST node when creating AST from the XML tree.
+You can search for tagName among given XML files to learn the mapping.

 ### Bouns Task